 Energy storage technologies

 What is energy storage used for?

-Energy storage has many applications in industry:
+Energy storage in industry has many applications:

+Energy storage technologies